 The Briscoe Center for American History at The University of Texas at Austin, in partnership with the Safer family, is launching the Morley Safer Award for Outstanding Reporting.
 Claims such as “fake news” demonstrate that we are living in a time that increasingly rejects the power of evidence—a concern shared by journalists and historians alike.
 Celebrating and supporting the integrity, tenacity, and courage of reporters like Morley Safer has become critical to the health of journalism, history, and even our democracy itself.

 The Morley Safer Award will honor reporting that displays integrity, tenacity, and audacity.
 The reporting may be in any medium: print, broadcast, radio, or digital.
 The jury will look for work that honors Safer’s journalistic priorities: challenging conventional thinking, illuminating overlooked stories, embracing history, and a dedication to precise and elegant language.

-The inaugural Morley Safer Award for Outstanding Reporting, which includes a cash prize of $5,000, will be presented at a lunch in New York City in the fall of 2019.
+The first annual Morley Safer Award for Outstanding Reporting, which includes a cash prize of $5,000, will be presented at a lunch in New York City in the fall of 2019.